 We see this dynamic at play in how Gretchen doesn’t know Donnie’s name but feels a strange compulsion to wave to Donnie’s mom.
-All at once, Gretchen and the mom have no idea why they’re waving to each other, why they feel a connection at the moment, but they feel a connection, they recognize that something is shared between them.
+All at once, Gretchen and the mom have no idea why they’re waving to each other, why they feel a connection at the moment, but they feel it, they recognize that something is shared between them.

-What’s beautiful is that this connects back to the conversation about the rabbits and the miracle of story.
+What’s beautiful is that this ties back to the conversation about the rabbits and the miracle of story.
 All of the movie characters are characters in a story.
 But the story-within-a-story design means that the characters we saw aren’t really the “real” characters.
 The Gretchen we got to know isn’t the real Gretchen.
 The Donnie we got to know isn’t the real Donnie.
 The Drew Barrymore we got to know isn’t the real Drew Barrymore.
 The Dr. Ross from ER that taught science isn’t the real Dr. Ross from ER that taught science.
 All of those were tangents of the real people.

 This seems particularly cruel.
 Because we already know that movie characters aren’t real.
 Like, people love Harry Potter and Batman.
 Even though we know Harry Potter isn’t real and that Batman isn’t real.
 But we suspend disbelief and like to pretend the characters exist in their own universes.
-That in the universe of Harry Potter, Harry and Hermione and Ron really exist and lived the lives that we see in the books/movies.
+That in the universe of Harry Potter, Harry and Hermione and Ron really lived the lives that we see in the books/movies.
 This is the wonderful illusion of story, this is, as Drew Barrymore’s character says, the miracle of story.

 Yet Donnie Darko goes the extra step to say, “Not only are the characters in this movie not real, the ones you just spent two hours learning about and caring about don’t even actually exist in the world of the movie.
 You don’t know who these people really are.”
 Would Gretchen have dated Donnie?
 Jim Cunningham may not have even been a pedophile.
 In fact, maybe Donnie wasn’t who we saw in the Tangent Universe—an emotionally up and down anti-hero who’s flawed but ultimately endearing and well-meaning.
 Maybe he was far closer to the maniac we see at the end of the movie, laughing hysterically for no observable reason.